-Being overweight — especially around the middle of the body — increases the risk of heart disease.
-Excess weight can lead to conditions that increase the chances of developing heart disease — including high blood pressure, high cholesterol and type 2 diabetes.
+Being overweight — especially around the middle of the body — raises the risk of heart disease.
+Extra weight can lead to conditions that raise the chances of getting heart disease.
+These conditions include high blood pressure, high cholesterol and type 2 diabetes.

-The body mass index (BMI) uses height and weight to determine whether a person is overweight or obese.
-A BMI of 25 or higher is considered overweight and is generally associated with higher cholesterol, higher blood pressure, and an increased risk of heart disease and stroke.
+The body mass index (BMI) uses height and weight to find out whether a person is overweight or obese.
+A BMI of 25 or higher is considered overweight.
+In general, it's linked with higher cholesterol, higher blood pressure, and an increased risk of heart disease and stroke.

 Waist circumference also can be a useful tool to measure how much belly fat you have.
 The risk of heart disease is higher if the waist measurement is greater than:

-Even a small weight loss can be beneficial.
-Reducing weight by just 3% to 5% can help decrease certain fats in the blood (triglycerides), lower blood sugar (glucose) and reduce the risk of type 2 diabetes.
-Losing even more helps lower blood pressure and blood cholesterol level.
+Even a small weight loss can be good for you.
+Reducing weight by just 3% to 5% can help lower certain fats in the blood called triglycerides.
+It can lower blood sugar, also called glucose.
+And it can cut the risk of type 2 diabetes.
+Losing even more helps lower blood pressure and blood cholesterol levels.

 People who don't get enough sleep have a higher risk of obesity, high blood pressure, heart attack, diabetes and depression.

 Most adults need at least seven hours of sleep each night.
-Make sleep a priority in your life.
-Set a sleep schedule and stick to it by going to bed and waking up at the same times each day.
-Keep your bedroom dark and quiet, so it's easier to sleep.
+Children usually need more.
+So make sure you get enough rest.
+Set a sleep schedule and stick to it.
+To do that, go to bed and wake up at the same times each day.
+Keep your bedroom dark and quiet too, so it's easier to sleep.

-Talk to a member of your health care team if you feel like you've been getting enough sleep but you're still tired throughout the day.
-Ask if you need to be evaluated for obstructive sleep apnea, a condition that can increase your risk of heart disease.
-Signs of obstructive sleep apnea include loud snoring, stopping breathing for short times during sleep and waking up gasping for air.
-Treatments for obstructive sleep apnea may include losing weight if you're overweight.
+Talk to a member of your health care team if you feel like you get enough sleep but you're still tired throughout the day.
+Ask if you need to be evaluated for obstructive sleep apnea.
+It's a condition that can raise your risk of heart disease.
+Symptoms of obstructive sleep apnea include loud snoring, stopping breathing for short times during sleep and waking up gasping for air.
+Treatment for obstructive sleep apnea may involve losing weight if you're overweight.
 It also might involve using a device that keeps your airway open while you sleep.
 This is called a continuous positive airway pressure (CPAP) device.

 6. Manage stress

 High blood pressure and high cholesterol can damage the heart and blood vessels.
-But if you don't get checked for these conditions, you likely won't know whether you have these conditions.
-Regular screening can tell you what your numbers are and whether you need to take action.
+But if you don't get checked for these conditions, you likely won't know whether you have them.
+Regular screening tests can tell you what your numbers are and whether you need to take action.

 Blood pressure.
 Regular blood pressure screenings usually start in childhood.
-Starting at age 18, blood pressure should be measured at least once every two years to screen for high blood pressure as a risk factor for heart disease and stroke.
+Starting at age 18, blood pressure should be measured at least once every two years.
+This checks for high blood pressure as a risk factor for heart disease and stroke.

 If you're between 18 and 39 and have risk factors for high blood pressure, you'll likely be screened once a year.
 People age 40 and older also are given a blood pressure test yearly.

-If you have a condition such as high cholesterol, high blood pressure or diabetes, your health care provider may prescribe medications and recommend lifestyle changes.
+If you have a condition such as high cholesterol, high blood pressure or diabetes, talk with your health care team.
+Your doctor may prescribe medicines and recommend lifestyle changes.
 Make sure to take your medicines exactly as prescribed, and follow a healthy-lifestyle plan.